Flank/mirror-goog-studio-main/perf-logger/src/main/java/com/android/tools/perflogger/README.md

 ```
 // “My Test” represents a data series within a single dashboard
-BenchmarkLogger logger = new BenchmarkLogger("My Test");
+Metric myTestMetric = new Metric("My Test");
 // “Total Time” refers to the dashboard the data will be uploaded to.
 Benchmark benchmark = new Benchmark("Total Time");

 // Your test code goes here...

 // Log a sample point for “My Test” onto “Total Run Time”
 // timeMs is milliseconds relative to Unix Epoch.
-logger.addSamples(benchmark, new MetricSample(timeMs, testRunTimeMs));
+myTestMetric.addSamples(benchmark, new MetricSample(timeMs, testRunTimeMs));
 // Saves the data.
-logger.commit();
+myTestMetric.commit();
 ```

-Please see the documentation and references of the BenchmarkLogger class for more usage examples.
+Please see the documentation and references of the Metric class for more usage examples.

 ## Dashboards